connorrothschild/v4/src/routes/experience/axios.md

 name: "Axios"
 imageUrl: axios
 order: 2
 description: '<p>I worked as a visual journalist at Axios in the summer after graduating.
-While there, I created a variety of visualizations for journalists and even had the opportunity to write a few of my own stories!</p> <p><a href="https://muckrack.com/connor-rothschild-1">Find all my stories here.</a></p>'
+While there, I created a variety of visualizations for journalists and even had the opportunity to write a few of my own stories!</p> <p><a href="https://muckrack.com/connor-rothschild-1" target="_blank" rel="noopener noreferrer">Find all my stories here.</a></p>'
 ---

 I worked as a visual journalist at Axios in the summer after graduating.
 While there, I created a variety of visualizations for journalists and even had the opportunity to write a few of my own stories!